genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/03_interaction/10_tooltip.md

 <div class="tooltip-examples">

-The `alpha-tooltip` component is used provide extra information about another element when the user hovers over it.
+The `alpha-tooltip` component is used to provide extra information about another element when the user hovers over it.

 ## Set-up